 This is an architectural journey that would be hard to equal for intensity of aesthetic delight and as a way into the minds and lives of the people of the Middle Ages it would be difficult to surpass.
 Personalities of extraordinary capability and vision will be discovered, and the thought processes and techniques used by craftsmen of genius revealed and decoded.

-The tour ranges across England – north, south, east and west – to see some of the most glorious mediaeval architecture to be found anywhere.
+The tour ranges across England – north, south, east and west – to see some of the most glorious medieval architecture to be found anywhere.
 Connoisseurs may carp at the omissions, but logistics exclude only a couple of cathedrals of comparable beauty, magnificence and interest.
-With an average of little over one cathedral a day, there is plenty of time at each to really get to know, assimilate, appreciate and contemplate each one.
+With an average of little over one cathedral a day, there is plenty of time to really get to know, assimilate, appreciate and contemplate each one.

-All but one are mediaeval, Norman (as Romanesque is generally called in Britain) and Gothic.
+All but one are medieval, Norman (as Romanesque is generally called in Britain) and Gothic.
 It is easy to underestimate the length of time the Middle Ages encompasses: the span from the earliest work we see on the tour to the latest, from the Norman Conquest to the Reformation, equals that from the Reformation to the present day.
 There was huge variety in the building arts and historical circumstances during those 460 years.
-The one non-mediaeval cathedral on the itinerary is Coventry.
+The one non-medieval cathedral on the itinerary is Coventry.
 Rebuilt after the Second World War, not only is it a treasure house of mid-twentieth-century art but it is a moving monument to rebirth and reconciliation.

 Ely.
 The coach leaves King’s Cross, London at 9.30am for Ely, a surprisingly remote and rural location for one of England’s greatest cathedrals.
 The mighty Norman nave and transepts (c.
 1110–30), with their thick walls, tiers of arches and clusters of shafts, leads to the crossing and its unique 14th-century octagonal lantern, a work of genius.
 The detached Lady Chapel, also in the Decorated style, is the largest and perhaps the finest in the country; the Early English quire a ravishing setting for the lost shrine to St Etheldreda.
 Overnight Lincoln.